embrace-io/embrace-docs/content/android/crash-reporting.md

 {{< hint warning >}}

-**Note** This function will crash your app so only use it for testing purposes.
+**Note** This will crash your app so only use it for testing purposes.

 {{< /hint >}}